TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/queuing.md

 ## Multiple queues

-You can specific multiple queues by delimiting with the `|` character.
+You can specific multiple queues by deliminating with the `|` character.

 For example, this will create two queues - one with realtime updates called `allupdates` and one without realtime updates called `offsite_backup`: